Brossard: Sports

 L'association de soccer de Brossard has been given exclusive authority from the City of Brossard to organize recreational and competitive soccer primarily for youth (ages 4 to 18).
 Programs are also offered for adults.
 The Association is affiliated with FIFA via the Canadian and Quebec Provincial soccer federations.

 The sport is amongst the most popular in the city given it is quite accessible (i.e. very little equipment required) and the continued increase in popularity of the sport in North America.
 Consequently, there are more than 2,500 annual registrations of which approximately one third are for the winter season and the rest for the summer season.
 The summer program is run on the various soccer fields in the city.
-The winter program is held indoors, at the Bell Sports Complex and at various gyms in the schools within the city boundaries.
+The winter program is held indoors, at the CN Sports Complex and at various gyms in the schools within the city boundaries.
 Notorious footballers from Brossard includes former Canadian national team player Patrice Bernier and ex bundesliga striker Olivier Occean.

 The Association also hosts the Brossard Challenge tournament during the first weekend in August every year.
 The tournament attracts teams from all areas of the province of Quebec.
 There are also teams from outside Quebec, mainly Ontario.